DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 But if you wish to perform on a good level against the others, once you get some flying practice, the bagged or molded 1.5-meter wingspan DLG will be a must.

-1-meter models might be using balsa as the main building material as on the smaller wingspan you can manage to build a relatively stiff model that will survive up to 40-meters launches.
+1-meter models might be using balsa as the main building material as on the smaller wingspan you can manage to build a relatively stiff model that will survive close to a 40-meter launch.

 So, if you are looking for the balsa build, I’d recommend going with the 1-meter DLG.